cgsheeh/SFWR3XA3_Redevelopment/README.md

 ```
 $ python OpenBazaar2.py
 ```
-to start the program.
+in src/ to start the program.

 Please note that on first startup, a set of GPG keys will be created.
 On some operating systems this may take several minutes, and may require some generated entropy.

-To run the program with data from the demo, after startup run
+To run the program with data from the demo, after startup run in src/

 ```
 $ python OpenBazaar2.py --load-demo
 ```

-To re-initialize the identity module, run
+To re-initialize the identity module, run in src/

 ```
 $ python OpenBazaar2.py --restart